LJGroot/mcfarland/Tutorial.md

 "Theory is theory", they say.
 The WAIS-IV ought aims to measures 4 unidimensional latent factors, but in practice unidimensionality does not hold, at least for some measures.
 - Working Memory Capacity indicator Arithmetic also loads on the factor Verbal Ability.
-- Speed indicator Figure Weights also loads on the Perceptual factor.
+- Working Memory indicator Figure Weights also loads on the Perceptual factor.

 The WAIS-IV measurement model thus deviates somewhat from the theoretical model.